SOM3-1/AlgoExpertSolutions/README.md

 First sort it

-# THERE IS A PATETRN , if the added sum+1 is less than next value then return added sum+1;
+# THERE IS A PATTERN , if the added sum+1 is less than next value then return added sum+1;

 Lets take above example